mikependon/RepoDB.NET/pages/operations/bulkupdate.md

 # BulkUpdate

-This method is used to bulk-update all the rows from the client into the database.
-For now, this operation only supports [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations).
+This method is used to update all the rows from the client application into the database by bulk.
+This operation only supports the [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations) RDBMS.

 #### Call Flow Diagram